 Steps to encourage such routes may include public transport connectivity, safe cycling routes, secure parking, publication of maps, and the provision of other appropriate facilities for users of such routes.
 Where possible and appropriate established hiking and walking routes will be signposted.
-(Refer also to Section 5.8.11 'Policy Objective T33: Directional/ Information/Wayfinding Signage).
+(Refer also to Section 2.2.7.5, Policy ST8).
 That all in use public rights of way including those over private lands be suitably signposted.
-Other trails in the County include routes such as mass paths, which were historic routes used to access mass in penal times.
-The Draft Dún Laoghaire-Rathdown Heritage Plan 2021-2025 contains an action to map historic paths including mass paths and it is an objective of the Council to preserve mass paths throughout the County where possible.